Lilahamstern/ced/README.md

 ```

 ```
-Edit .env file to fit your needs
+Edit config.json file to fit your needs
 ```

 ```